-Student teams in Mississippi State University’s Carl Small Town Center are pioneering innovative approaches to create appealing, sustainable communities.
+Visionary leaders in Mississippi State University’s Fred Carl Jr. Small Town Center are pioneering innovative approaches to create appealing, economically sustainable communities.

-Throughout its almost 40-year history, MSU’s Carl Small Town Center has evolved as a leader in community-based design.
-Students have introduced new ideas that impact sustainability and economic development for rural towns in Mississippi, and they've even helped communities implement recovery plans after devastating storms.
+From its start more than 40 years ago, MSU’s Small Town Center emerged as a leader in community-based design.
+Today, planners continue to introduce new ideas that impact sustainability and economic development for rural towns in Mississippi, and they've even helped communities implement recovery plans after devastating tornadoes.

-In the Mississippi Delta, students are updating economically challenged neighborhoods while retaining their historical significance and capitalizing on the close relationships and sense of place residents share.
+Across our state, Mississippi State is updating economically challenged neighborhoods while retaining their historical significance and capitalizing on the close relationships and sense of place residents share.

-In Marks, students completed the "Marking the Mule” project to highlight the town's role in the 1968 Poor People’s Campaign Mule Train.
+In Marks, Small Town Center designers completed the "Marking the Mule” project to highlight the town's role in the 1968 Poor People’s Campaign.
 Although a significant milestone in the civil rights movement, the event had never been effectively communicated to local residents.
 As a result, Marks had not benefited from increased public awareness and economic stimulus that normally accompany such important historic sites.

-With funding from an Our Town grant from the National Endowment for the Arts, MSU students developed interpretive pedestrian and vehicle trails along with corresponding signage highlighting civil-rights related sites in Marks.
-They also designed a master plan for the designated Trailhead Park and built a welcome sign showing interactive maps for new trails.
+With funding from several national funders, MSU developed pedestrian and cycling trails along with corresponding signage highlighting civil-rights related sites in Marks.
+University representatives also designed a master plan for the designated Trailhead Park and built a welcome sign showing interactive maps for new trails.

-In Greenwood, residents of Baptist Town — one of the area's oldest African American neighborhoods — have benefited from a revitalization project launched in 2000 in partnership with MSU.
-Students designed a number of improvements to enhance the area's history, identity and culture, including new resident-owned cottages, parks, streetscapes and a community center.
+In Greenwood, residents of Baptist Town — one of the area's oldest African American neighborhoods — are benefitting from a revitalization project launched in 2000 in partnership with MSU.
+Small Town Center designers planned and implemented a number of improvements to enhance the area's history, identity and culture, including resident-owned cottages, parks, streetscapes and a community center.